fitness calculator

 Deep dive

-This heart rate zone calculator estimates max HR (220 − age) and heart-rate reserve to give 50%, 70%, and 85% training zones.
-Enter age and resting HR to get zones for warmup, fat burn, and cardio.
+This heart rate zone calculator uses the 220 − age formula and heart‑rate reserve to estimate your max heart rate and give you 50%, 70%, and 85% training zones.

 FAQs

-Is 220 − age accurate?
+Is 220 − age accurate for everyone?

-Which zone is best for fat burn?
+Which zone is best for fat burning?

-Should I use power or pace instead?
+Should I use power or pace instead of heart rate?

 Related calculators